fingerskier/manthra/README.md

 # Manthra
 `considerable careful crafty compositions`

+When everything seems to be going against you, remember that the airplane takes off against the wind, not with it.
+  Henry Ford

 A man is born to work, to suffer and to fight; he who doesn't, must perish.
   Nikola Tesla.